 All applicants must apply to the University online at /www.csumentor.edu/.
 THIS REQUIREMENT MUST BE MET WHETHER THE CANDIDATE IS A GRADUATE OF CALIFORNIA STATE UNIVERSITY, LOS ANGELES OR OF ANOTHER INSTITUTION.
 In addition to the University application, a departmental application is required, and an oral proficiency interview may be required.
-This application may be obtained in the department office (KH-D1054), or requested by telephone (323) 343-4230.
+Please click here to download the departmental application form (Spanish, M.A.
+Program in the Department of Modern Languages and Literatures).

 III.
 Program Description

 The M.A. degree in Spanish requires successful completion of a minimum of 33 semester units of course work plus a comprehensive examination.
 Spanish candidates must complete a minimum of 21 units of 5000 level course work.
 Individual programs are prepared in consultation with the Department Graduate Advisor.
 Students who have been admitted to the University and have submitted the departmental application should make an appointment with the Department Graduate Advisor as soon as possible.

 The M.A. program in Spanish at CSLA is intended to provide a basic, yet comprehensive preparation that will meet the needs of students for whom the M.A. will be a terminal degree, and for those wishing to pursue a doctorate.
 Questions on the M.A. examination in Spanish will be based on

 the Reading List that is in place at the time the exam is taken.
 All the works on the Reading List are governed by the guidelines found below.
 In cases where the term "selections" appears on the Reading List without qualification, it is expected that students will have read sufficient material by the author to enable them to discuss him/her in accordance with the guidelines.
 For more information about Spanish M.A.
 Comprehensive Examination and the Reading List, please download the following pdf files.